americanhanko/ColumnMapper/README.md

 # ColumnMapper

-Consolidate duplicate row values and create new columns from values in another.
+Consolidate duplicate row values and create new columns for each unique value found in a corresponding column.

 ## Getting Started